-The Dean's Faculty Advisory Committee renders all probation decisions at the American College.
-If students who are on probation fail to meet the terms of their probation, the Dean's Faculty Advisory Committee may decide to dismiss these students from the College.
+The Dean's Faculty Advisory Committee renders all final warning decisions at the American College.
+If a student who has received a final warning fails to meet its terms, the Dean's Faculty Advisory Committee may decide to terminate or not renew the student's contract with the College.
 Decisions of the Dean's Faculty Advisory Committee may be appealed.

 The American College of Sofia has developed an extracurricular program that endeavors to create a bridge between the scholastic world of ACS students and life outside campus.
 The ACS extracurricular program has been designed to strongly support the concept of a holistic education, one which prepares individuals for all aspects of their lives after the College.